 The 5 necessary components includes: Monthly projections of revenue to be collected for each source.
 Expected revenue to be collected NOT billed.
-Expected revenue to be collected NOT billed.
 Monthly projections of expenditure (operating and capital) and revenue for each vote.
 Section 71 format (Monthly budget statements).
-Quarterly projections of service delivery targets and performance indicators for each vote.
-Non-financial measurable performance objectives in the form of targets and indicators.
+Quarterly projections of service delivery targets and performance indicators for each vote. $\ \square$ Non-financial measurable performance objectives in the form of targets and indicators.
 Output NOT input / internal management objectives.
 Level and standard of service being provided to the community.
 Ward information for expenditure and service delivery.
 Detailed capital project plan broken down by ward over three years.